brian1999lin/shopifyinventoryapp/README.md

 Clone the repository into a directory of your choosing, and run the Spring Boot application with Maven using `mvn spring-boot:run`.
 For the interactive Swagger UI, go to `localhost:8080/swagger-ui.html`.
 From this page you can view and test each endpoint.

 Unit tests can be performed by running `mvn clean test`.

+## Additional info

+Thank you for the opportunity to take this challenge!
+It was really fun being able to create a simple app like this and test the knowledge/skills I learned from my previous co-ops.

+Cheers!